ianling/dcryptit-python/README.md

 # dcryptit
-A python2 library for interacting with http://dcrypt.it, a website for decrypting DLC files.
+A python3 library for interacting with http://dcrypt.it, a website for decrypting DLC files.

+A legacy python2.x version can be found under the 1.0 tag, or the python2 branch.

 # Example Usage